viktorija8902/best-deals/README.md

 }
 ```

-2) This will return Hotels.com rates for hotels in the city (the rate shown on the left and in red in the design)
+2) This above return Hotels.com rates for hotels in the city (the rate shown on the left and in red in the design)

 The responses will be a json which has an array of hotels and prices.
 ```
-{
+[{
   id : 12,
   hotel_name : 'Center Hilton',
   num_reviews : 209,